-A desert is a dry, sandy region or wasteland.
-The verb desert means "to abandon."
+A desert (stress on the first syllable) is a dry, sandy region or wasteland.
+The verb desert (stress on the second syllable) means "to abandon."
+(When people get what they deserve, they receive their "just deserts."
+See Usage Notes, below.)

 A dessert is a sweet dish served at the end of a meal.